Liga Veneta: Road to the 2015 regional election

 In the run-up of the 2015 regional election the party was quite divided on alliances and strategies.
-Zaia wanted to continue the alliance with Forza Italia and the New Centre-Right (the two parties emerged from the break-up of the PdL) and to reinforce it with the creation of a "Zaia List", Tosi wanted the party to run with the sole support of the "Zaia List" and a "Tosi List", while Matteo Salvini, who succeeded to Maroni as federal secretary in 2013, kept an open mind only on Forza Italia and opposed, along with Zaia, any notion of a "Tosi List".
+Zaia wanted to continue the alliance with the new Forza Italia and the New Centre-Right (the two parties emerged from the break-up of the PdL) and to reinforce it with the creation of a "Zaia List", Tosi wanted the party to run with the sole support of the "Zaia List" and a "Tosi List", while Matteo Salvini, who succeeded to Maroni as federal secretary in 2013, kept an open mind only on Forza Italia and opposed, along with Zaia, any notion of a "Tosi List".
 Furthermore, while Zaia, supported by Salvini, wanted to renovate the party's group in the Regional Council (in order to get rid of some of his ministers who happened to be tosiani) and have a final say on the compilation of the party's slates, Tosi, who defended the position of long-time regional councillors and ministers, claimed his authority and the autonomy of the LV in relation to the federal party.

-In early March the struggle between Tosi and Zaia–Salvini led the former to threaten a run in competition with Zaia in the regional election and Lega Nord's federal council to appoint Dozzo as a mediator between Tosi and Zaia.
+In March the struggle between Tosi and Zaia–Salvini led the former to threaten a run in competition with Zaia in the regional election and Lega Nord's federal council to appoint Dozzo as a mediator between the two contenders.
 The internal clashes led three regional councillors to quit the party in the Regional Council: Vittorino Cenci joined Veneto First, while LV's president Baggio and Matteo Toscani launched the pro-Tosi "Venetian Commitment".
-All three disagreed with a perceived party's rightward shift under Salvini, while Cenci contested also Tosi and the party's engagement in southern politics through Us with Salvini (NcS).

-After a long struggle between Tosi and Salvini, the latter acknowledged the former's relinquishment from party member, on the grounds that Tosi had refused to ditch his think tank, named "Let's Rebuild the Country", and appointed Dozzo commissioner for the LV.
+All three disagreed with a perceived party's rightward shift under Salvini, who had exchanged positionment with Tosi, while Cenci contested also Tosi and the party's engagement in southern politics through Us with Salvini (NcS).
+Subsequently, Salvini ejected Tosi on the grounds that the latter had refused to ditch his think tank, named "Let's Rebuild the Country", and appointed Dozzo commissioner for the LV.
 Consequently, Tosi decided to run for President against Zaia.
-Besides Baggio and Toscani, four more regional councillors (Stival, regional minister of Venetian Identity, and Giuseppe Stoppato, who formed, along with former Democrat Diego Bottacin, a group named "Toward North–Venetian People", Conte, regional minister of the Environment, and Andrea Bassi), three deputies, three senators and Muraro (president of the province of Treviso), followed Tosi, while two factional leaders, Finozzi (regional minister of Tourism and International Trade) and Bizzotto MEP, chose not to.
-In the meantime, Venetian Agreement changed its name into "Tosi List for Veneto" (LTV).
+Besides Baggio and Toscani, four more regional councillors — regional minister Daniele Stival and Giuseppe Stoppato, who formed, along with former Democrat Diego Bottacin, a group named "Toward North–Venetian People", regional minister Maurizio Conte and Andrea Bassi), three deputies, three senators and the President of the Province of Treviso Leonardo Muraro followed Tosi, while regional minister Finozzi and Mara Bizzotto MEP, chose not to.
+In the meantime, Venetian Commitment changed its name into "Tosi List for Veneto" (LTV).